Acne Treatment 101: 10 Causes of Breakouts and How to Deal with Them

 For antibacterial and oil controlPOND’S Clear Solutions Facial Scrub

 3. Your Skin Care Routine is in Denial

 Let’s be honest: an anti-acne skincare routine is no fun, which is why many of us can give in to the temptation of trying more “pampering” products, such as rich creams, luxurious oils, and super-rich masks.
 These heavy products can irritate acne-prone skin or may contain ingredients that can clog the pores.
 Don’t be in denial — if you have acne, use products that address it and read the label on your skincare like salicylic acid and niacinamide to make sure you’re not making matters worse.

 POND’S Perfect Potion Essence is a pampering toner, essence, and serum in-one that hydrates and nourishes the skin and contains niacinamide.
 You can pour the product on hands or on a cotton pad, and pat onto the entire face, including the area affected by acne.

-3-in-1 formula for radiant skinPOND’S White Beauty Perfect Potion Essence
+3-in-1 formula for radiant skinPOND’S Bright Beauty Perfect Potion Essence

 4. You are Being Too Aggressive

 Are you applying spot treatments all over your face to “cover all bases”?
 Do you use scrubs on your skin like you’re sanding wood, hoping this will make it smoother?
 Skin that has acne is inflamed and therefore sensitive.
 It should be treated with gentle care, not brute force.
 Try using a lighter touch and see the difference.